-A major portion of human history has been created by travels - treatises and historical accounts are filled with stories of men who travelled to conquer, to convert, to trade, to plunder and most importantly to quench their curiosity.
+A major portion of human history has been created by travels – treatises and historical accounts are filled with stories of men who travelled to conquer, to convert, to trade, to plunder and most importantly to quench their curiosity.
 Every mountain and ocean stimulated human curiosity to see and know beyond the mundane.
-This unremitting beckoning upset his sleep and logic but invigorated his fancy.
-The obsession for the unknown was an indivisible element of that fancy.
-And men, as always, have been known to live and die for their fancies.
+This unremitting beckoning upset their sleep and logic but invigorated their fancies.
+The obsession for the unknown was an indivisible element of those fancies and humans, as always, have been known to live and die for them.

 Every journey begins though with certain expectations.

-The Uttarakhand experience might leave you stranded for words, when someone asks you to define the simple word ‘beauty’.
+If you were to describe a simple word such as ‘beauty’ the Uttarakhand experience might leave you stranded for words.
 Beauty is so inherent to almost all things Uttarakhand stands for – the magnanimous Himalayas, the holiest of the rivers, the spiritual mystery, stunning landscapes, the incessantly colorful play of nature, enchanting history carved in ancient stones, a mesmerizing floral and faunal plethora and the simplest of the people.
 Myths, anecdotes and stories are part of every visual that unfolds itself to the eyes of the beholder.

 It was thus not a mere coincidence that Charles A. Sherring, the celebrated 19th century British anthropologist and surveyor noted down in his highly acclaimed work ‘Western Tibet and British Borderland’ – “In those lovely valleys there is still the romance and poetry of life: each tree has its god, each bush its spirit” – Mr. Sherring was describing a fair part of Uttarakhand.

 It was also not another coincidence that after his first visit to Uttarakhand Mahatma Gandhi could not restrain himself from alluding the region as ‘the Switzerland of India’.